bcrist/vera/doc/assembly.md

     x ++ y
 Concatenate constants.
 Little-endian (first parameter takes least significant bit).
 If the width of `x` is not a multiple of 8, then `y` will not start at the LSB of a byte.
+There is no limit on the width of the constants.

     x ** y
 Concatenates a constant with itself, `y` times.
+The `y` constant supports up to 63 bits (though practically speaking much lower due to memory use)

     x ' w
 Change the bit-width of a constant to `w`